openwashdata/fecalcanuga/README.md

 ### ghg

-The dataset `ghg` contains data about … It has 41 observations and 7 variables
+The dataset `ghg` contains data about the calculated mass flux rates from the measured point-source in situ GHG measurments and the observed person equivalents for each containment for the three key greenhouse gases (CH4, CO2 and N2O).
+It has 41 observations and 7 variables

 ``` r
 ghg |>